nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 1. Overview

-KAJI is a schedule manager that implements Spaced Repetition, optimised for use via a Command Line Interface (CLI).
+In the past learning experience, have you encountered these problems?
+A large number of lecture notes and materials have made your computer desktop messy, and there is no way to find the materials you want.
+When the exam is approaching, you don’t know which subject to review first, or suddenly find that you have forgotten everything you learned before.
+No one wants to forget what they have dedicated time to learn.

+Don't worry! <strong>Kaji</strong> will help you solve all these problems!

 ### 1.1.
 About Kaji
+KAJI is a schedule manager that implements Spaced Repetition, optimised for use via a Command Line Interface (CLI).

 ### 1.2.
 About this User Guide
+This User GUide is divided into four sections, Overview, Quik Start, Features, and Command Summary.

+<b>Overview section</b> will briefly introduce Kaji and its User Guide, also the Command Line Interface to you.

+<b>Quik Start section</b> will guide you to make some preparations in advance and teach you how to run Kaji.

+<b>Features section</b> will introduce all features of Kaji according to different levels, you can learn features in details in this section.

+<b>Command summary section</b> will sum up different command type in a table.

 ### 1.3.
 Understanding the Command Line Interface (CLI)
+A <b>command line interface (CLI)</b> is a text-based user interface (UI) used to view and manage computer files.
+Command line interfaces are also called command-line user interfaces, console user interfaces and character user interfaces.

 ### 1.4.
 Understanding Kaji